Beosi

 The Beosi are short-statured hunter-gatherers of the central highlands of Madagascar.
 They are distinct from the Mikea hunter-gatherers and horticulturalists of the lowlands.

 Language

-The Boesi speak a dialect of the Malagasy language, which originated in southern Borneo.
+The Beosi speak a dialect of the Malagasy language, which originated in southern Borneo.
 Speculation that there may be remnants of a Vazimba language in Beosi speech was investigated by Blench & Walsh (2009).
 Beosi speech was found to have a relatively high proportion of vocabulary that cannot be identified with words in other varieties of Malagasy, substantially more than the Mikea dialect, and is more likely than Mikea to retain a Vazimba substrate, if such a thing even exists.
 The possibility is complicated by the extensive use of evasive language and cant by the Beosi, which is designed to hinder understanding by outsiders.